FuriousBird/FuriousBird/README.md

 - 👋 Hi, I’m @FuriousBird
-- 👀 Right now i'm working on OrangeApi and on a private project with the [Club Info de Hoche](https://github.com/cih-hoche).
+- 👀 Right now i'm working on a personal physics project.
-- 🌱 I’m currently learning Rust and Next js.

 ### Languages and Tools: